 - Wear a surgical mask if you have one.

-- The public health unit will assess and advise on what to do next.
+- Call your local public health unit on 1300 066 055, they will assess you and advise on what to do next.

 - If you can’t contact the public health unit, see a doctor, preferably at a hospital emergency department, as soon as possible.